An all-beef patty has a lot going for it! Here’s how the basic burger patty stacks up:

 Choose your company wisely

-Lighten up your burger combo by choosing better-for-you sides, drinks and toppings:
+Lighten up your burger meals by choosing better-for-you sides, drinks and toppings:

 • Skip the pop – go for water or milk